exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 The archetype trait functions as a normal trait for rolling for tasks under its scope.
 It also serves as a class bonus if one is needed and as your primary attack bonus if no other trait is earmarked for this.
 If you want to stay more in line with standard Scarlet Heroes, then AB is the base combat trait's value divided by 2.

 Once per character, at any time (including character generation), you can choose a second archetype.
-This second archetype gains no free points but otherwise works exactly as the first does, If appropriate, it comes with two or three suitable class abilities.
+This second archetype gains no free points but otherwise works exactly as the first does.
+It also provides two or three class abilities, if relevant.
 Use the better of the two archetypes when a class derived number is needed or to determine attack bonus if both seem relevant.

 **There Are No Attributes**